When To Flip Signs In Inequalities

 Tips and Expert Advice

 Mastering inequalities involves understanding the core principles and applying them consistently.
-Here are some practical tips and expert advice to help you navigate inequalities with confidence:
+Here are some practical tips and expert advice to help you manage inequalities with confidence:

 1. Always Check the Sign of the Multiplier/Divisor: